srahimeen/FindMyCar/README.md

 #### SettingsFragment:
 Allows user to make changes to how the application functions.

-### Utility Classes
+### Data Classes

-#### CompassAssistant: This class is a compass helper.
-It provides data to rotate a view to point it to north in the compass UI.
+#### User Data: Creates an object to contail all relevant user data, such as location values and sensor readings.

 ### Utility Classes